joshbegley/nyt-latest/previous.md

-**Court Sides With New York Times in Case Over Access to E.U.
-Text Messages**\
+**Court Sides With New York Times Over Access to E.U.
+Covid Vaccine Messages**\
-`The case revolved around whether a text message counted as a public record that might need to be disclosed.`\
+`The case revolved around whether texts between a top E.U. official and a drug company executive counted as a public record that might need to be disclosed.`\
 https://nytimes.com/2025/05/14/world/europe/eu-texts-covid-new-york-times.html

 **Early Champions League final betting picks: What do we know about Inter and PSG?**\